-Application for approval of departures from, or for condonation of noncompliance with, rules, conditions or requirements (section 227(3))
+Application for approval of departures from, or for condonation of non-compliance with, rules, conditions or requirements (section 227(3))

-13.1 (1) An application for approval of a departure from, or condonation of noncompliance with, a rule, condition or requirement referred to in section 227(3) of the Customs Duty Act must be submitted to the customs authority -

-- (a) electronically through - - (i) eFiling if this mode of submission is available for the relevant application; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act.85 - (2) An application submitted in terms of subrule (1)(a)(ii) and (b), must - - (a) be on Form ... as published as a rule on the SARS website; - (b) If sent by e-mail, be directed to the Customs Legislative Policy Division at the email address indicated on the SARS website for receipt of such notifications; - (b) if delivered by hand, be delivered to the Customs Legislative Policy Division, at 381 Middel Street, Second floor Khanyisa, Nieuw Muckleneuk, Pretoria; - (c) if sent by post, be sent by registered post to the Customs Legislative Policy Division, Private Bag X923, Pretoria, 0001; and - (d) if telefaxed, be directed to the Customs Legislative Policy Division and sent to the fax number indicated on the SARS website for receipt of such applications. - (4) An application referred to in subrule (1) must reflect -
+- 13.1 (1) An application for approval of a departure from, or condonation of non-compliance with, a rule, condition or requirement referred to in section 227(3) of the Customs Duty Act must be submitted to the customs authority- - (a) electronically through- - (i) eFiling if this mode of submission is available for the relevant application; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act.
+109 - (2) An application submitted in terms of subrule (1)(a)(ii) or (b), must- - (a) be on Form ... as published as a rule on the SARS website; - (b) if sent by e-mail, be directed to the Customs Legislative Policy Division at the e-mail address indicated on the SARS website for receipt of such notifications; - (c) if delivered by hand, be delivered to the Customs Legislative Policy Division, at 381 Middel Street, Second floor Khanyisa, Nieuw Muckleneuk, Pretoria; - (d) if sent by post, be sent by registered post to the Customs Legislative Policy Division, Private Bag X923, Pretoria, 0001; and - (e) if telefaxed, be directed to the Customs Legislative Policy Division and sent to the fax number indicated on the SARS website for receipt of such applications. - (3) An application referred to in subrule (1) must reflect-

-85 See section 228 of the Customs Duty Act which applies section 912 of the Control Act for purposes of the Duty Act.
+$^{109}$ See section 228 of the Customs Duty Act which applies section 912 of the Control Act for purposes of the Duty Act.

-- (a) the name and customs code of the applicant, or if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;86 - (c) whether - - (i) approval is sought for a departure contemplated in section 227(1)(a),(b) or (c); or - (ii) condonation is sought for non-compliance contemplated in section 227(2)(a), (b) or (c); - (d) particulars of the departure for which approval is sought or the noncompliance for which condonation is sought, referencing the relevant rule, condition or requirement; - (e) a description of the departure or non-compliance; and - (f) the reason why the circumstances which give rise to the departure, or in which non-compliance occurred, are considered to fall within the definition of "extraordinary circumstances" as set out in section 227(4), which may be motivated in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+- (a) the name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; 111 - (c) whether- - (i) approval is sought for a departure contemplated in section 227(1)(a), (b) or (c); or - (ii) condonation is sought for non-compliance contemplated in section 227(2)(a), (b) or (c); - (d) particulars of the departure for which approval is sought or the noncompliance for which condonation is sought, referencing the relevant rule, condition or requirement; - (e) a description of the departure or non-compliance; and - the reason why the circumstances which give rise to the departure, or in which non-compliance occurred, are considered to fall within the definition of "extraordinary circumstances" as set out in section 227(4), which may be motivated in a separate supporting document submitted together with the application to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (4) An application referred to in subrule (1) must be supported by any documents that can substantiate the information relied on by the applicant in terms of subrule (3)(f).